eguneys/blue-retro2023/README.md

 An idle clicker game where you try to please the character playing a platformer game.

+Character will give you clues to what it wants, you try to adjust the level design to it's needs to gain points.

+There may or may not be a secret code which you can tweet me so I know you actually finished the game.

+You play with mouse, no touch controls are enabled.
+You can also use arrow keys or wasd to actually control the player.

+Have a Happy day.

 ## Tips

 Use magic ratios like these to increase juice `0.86543` instead of dry numbers like `0.7`.